Plymouth Area Renewable Energy Initiative

 By 2050, 25 percent of Europe’s electricity could come from the sea.
 A significant effort represents five times the equivalent of the French nuclear fleet and also contributes to the net emissions target set for 2050.

-See also Solar Energy Prices Per Kwh
+See also Russian Renewable Energy

 The term “offshore renewable energy technology” includes several clean energy technologies that are at different stages of development: